google-marketing-solutions/feedgen/bigquery/README.md

 # Improving Product Feeds with BigQuery

-For [FeedGen](https://github.com/google-marketing-solutions/feedgen)'s core purpose of applying LLM prompts at scale, BigQuery's ML.GENERATE\_TEXT() function is an obvious option: provided that the source feed is available in a BQ table, the generation of titles and descriptions can be done entirely using BQ scripts.
+For [FeedGen](https://github.com/google-marketing-solutions/feedgen)'s core purpose of applying LLM prompts at scale, BigQuery's ML.GENERATE\_TEXT() function is an obvious option: provided that the source feed is available in BigQuery, the generation of titles and descriptions can be done entirely there.
 [This Guide](./GUIDE.md) describes how to do this, with a focus on one-time generation of titles & descriptions for a given set of products.

+⚠️ Note: To match FeedGen's functionality of incorporating product descriptions obtained from [web shops](./parsed_descriptions.md) or [images](./image_descriptions.md), steps outside BigQuery are needed – see those linked pages.

-It does **not** cover:
+⚠️ This does **not** cover:
 * how to facilitate recurring processing of newly added products,
 * how to extract product attributes (like [FeedGen](../README.md) does),
 * how to use the Product Studio API from BigQuery, or